 For Healthcare Providers

-Are you a healthcare practitioner looking to certify patients for the Minnesota Medical Cannabis program?
+Are you a healthcare practitioner looking to certify people for the Minnesota Medical Cannabis program?
 Our resources on this page should help you get started!

 LeafLine Labs was founded by two emergency room physicians in 2014.
 LeafLine Labs is one of the leading manufacturers and distributors of pharmaceutical-grade medical cannabis formulations in the nation.